cyan-2048/Discord4KaiOS/README.md

 3. `npm run build`
 4. In WebIDE, load the `/dist` folder as a packaged app.

-### Note:

-- Pre-built app packages will only be available through select users of the discord server.
-- The app will be fully published to the KaiStore once fully ready.
-- Please avoid sharing the app packages, I do not want my app to be seen as a "half assed discord app", if you choose to build the app from source please do me a favor and use it only for personal use.
-Once the app is considered ready, it would be fine to share.

 ### Credit

 (stuff mentioned here are libraries where the code was modified)